Layover In Dublin: Explore The City In 2 Days

 Take a stroll in St. Stephen's Green

 St. Stephen's Green is a peaceful oasis in the heart of Dublin that's perfect for a relaxing stroll.
 The park features beautiful gardens, a lake, and plenty of benches to sit and people watch.
-Pack a picnic and enjoy the scenery, or rent a boat and paddle around the lake.
+Pack a picnic and enjoy the scenery, or rent a boat and paddle around the lake for a few hours to start your morning.

 Visit Dublin Castle